hasanismayilov1984/my-exams/README.md

 - 📁 Clean and structured Jupyter Notebooks
 - 📊 Real datasets (stored in this repo)
-- 🧠 20-30 real-world questions per exam
+- 🧠 20 curated real-world questions per exam
 - 💡 Inline explanations for each answer
-- 📂 Git version-controlled and portfolio-ready
+- 🧾 Git version-controlled and portfolio-ready

 ---